jlsuttles/lineman-ember-qunit-template/README.md

 To run the tests, you can do one of two things:

-1. In one terminal run lineman run and (with it still running) run lineman spec, which will launch chrome and an ongoing interactive session with testem.
+1. In one terminal run `lineman run` and (with it still running) run `npm test`, which will launch chrome and an ongoing interactive session with testem.

-2. For a one-shot test run, first have phantomjs installed (brew install phantomjs) and then run lineman spec-ci which will run the tests headlessly
+2. For a one-shot test run, first have phantomjs installed (brew install phantomjs) and then run `npm test-ci` which will run the tests headlessly.